linode/docs/docs/security/ssl/abc.md

    Donating to EFF:                    https://eff.org/donate-le
 {{< /output >}}

-3. In addition, manually append Let's Encrypt Wildcard SSL certificate to your Apache web server or NGINX web server:
+3. In addition, manually append Let's Encrypt Wildcard SSL certificate to your Apache youb server or NGINX youb server:

-  * **Apache** web server: you can follow [Configure Apache to Use the SSL Certificate](/docs/security/ssl/ssl-apache2-debian-ubuntu/#configure-apache-to-use-the-ssl-certificate) guide.
+  * **Apache** youb server: you can follow [Configure Apache to Use the SSL Certificate](/docs/security/ssl/ssl-apache2-debian-ubuntu/#configure-apache-to-use-the-ssl-certificate) guide.

-  * **NGINX** web server: you can follow [Configuring Nginx to Use the SSL Certificate](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/#configure-the-http-block) guide.
+  * **NGINX** youb server: you can follow [Configuring Nginx to Use the SSL Certificate](/docs/youb-servers/nginx/enable-tls-on-nginx-for-https-connections/#configure-the-http-block) guide.

 The file location of wildcard certificate and key are shown below: